Preserving the Legacy of Black Performing Artists From Lancaster County

 A black and white historic photograph of four young African American boys with their hands on their knees.
 They wear identical outfits.

-Lancaster’s own “Hamboners” perform on Ted Mack’s Original Amateur Hour.
+Lancaster’s “Hamboners” perform on Ted Mack’s Original Amateur Hour.

 The Importance of the Black Lancastrians in the Arts Display

 Each talent featured in this display has a remarkable story to tell.
 The impact Black performing artists had and continue to have in Lancaster County has yet to be fully explored and honored.
-Romare Bearden, a 20th century Black collagist and writer, states that “Black art has always existed.
+Romare Bearden, a 20th-century Black collagist and writer, states, “Black art has always existed.
 It just hasn’t been looked for in the right places.”
-We hope to continue searching in all the right places, and to work closely with the Lancaster community to discover more about these amazing Lancastrians and their legacies.
+We hope to continue searching in all the right places and to work closely with the Lancaster community to discover more about these fantastic Lancastrians and their legacies.
 Stay tuned for what’s next!